tooevangelist/paysuper-docs/content/docs/payments/sdk-integration.md

 Try out [the payment sample](https://dashboard.pay.super.com/form-demo) or see [the code on GitHub](https://github.com/paysuper/paysuper-examples).
 {{< /columns >}}

+{{< hint warning >}}
+Notice that a pure client-side payment initialization is possible yet a special care must be taken.
+Your project identity could be used from any web-site to initiate payments without any additional checks or verifications from the PaySuper side.
+At the moment we're working on an option to disable that kind of payment orders in the Project settings.
+{{< /hint >}}

 If your sales use cases are not filled, use the [server-side payment initialization](/docs/payments/integration/) with PaySuper API instead.

 ***